 Juniper oil can help calm the nerves by bringing about feelings of love, peace, health, and tranquility.
 The aroma relieves stress, anxiety, and mental exhaustion.
 Juniper may be used in burners and vaporizers, lotions, creams, ointments, massage oils, bath oils, and compresses.
 For best results, blend with cedarwood, geranium, grapefruit, lavender, bergamot, lime, clary sage, or lemon grass essential oils.

-Juniper berries and juniper essential oils are added to soaps, perfumes, air fresheners, and incense.
+Juniper essential oils are added to soaps, perfumes, air fresheners, and incense.
 Juniper essential oil is even used as a household disinfectant.
 Dilute with water and use on most hard surfaces.
 Juniper berries are used to flavor gin.
 Do not take juniper essential oil internally.

 Juniper essential oil is a good flea and tick preventive for pets.
 Mix a few drops of juniper and eucalyptus essential oils with water in a spray bottle.
 Apply to pet and bedding on a daily basis.
 If your animal has dry scaly skin, add 4 drops of juniper essential oil to the bath water.
 This will help heal and protect the pet’s coat and skin.

-* Do not use juniper oil if you are pregnant or have kidney disease.
+* Do not use juniper essential oil if you are pregnant or have kidney disease.
 Do not take juniper essential oil internally.
 Do not take juniper berries, roots, or leaves internally for more than 4 weeks then give it a rest for at least a month.
 Do not take any essential oils internally without consulting a qualified professional.
 Always dilute essential oils with good carrier oil (such as almond) and test on small area of skin before use.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.